LaQuay/emu-electronic-datalogger/README.md

 ## Example

-This is what the output file `./out/FILENAME.csv` will look like once the code is executed, this a brief summary for flats 5A to 5G.
+This is what the output file `./out/FILENAME.csv` will look like once the code is executed, this is a summary for flats 5A to 5G.

 ```csv
 Hoja de consumos de agua caliente por piso - HEADER